memgraph/docs/products/memgraph/v0.51.0/how_to_guides/import-data.md

 specified will be imported, but can't be connected to any relationships.
 If you want to save the ID value as a property in the database, just specify a name for the ID (`user_id:ID`).
-If you just want to use the ID during the import, just leave out the name of the field (`:ID`).
+If you just want to use the ID during the import, leave out the name of the field (`:ID`).
 The `ID` field also supports creating separate ID spaces.
 The ID space is specified with the ID space name appended to the `ID` type in parentheses (`ID(user)`).
 That allows you to have the same IDs (by value) for multiple different node files (for example, numbers from 1 to N).
 The IDs in each ID space will be treated as an independent set of IDs that don't interfere with IDs in another ID space.

 The `LABEL` field type adds additional labels to the node.
 The value is treated as an array type so that multiple additional labels can be specified